 BEST TIME TO PHOTOGRAPH: late afternoon and sunset this arch glows with reflected light.

 Photographers from around the world come to Arches to photograph the Milky Way.
+Some top night photography spots and vantage points for stargazing at Arches National Park:

 - Balanced Rock